Alternative Certification Program (ACP)

 Provide contact information for two individuals who can provide letters of recommendation (no relatives).
 Preferably, these recommendations should come from work experience supervisors or former professors who can speak to your potential as a future educator.

 Provide a criminal background check (fee required).
 Info available through the department.

 Obtain faculty approval following an admission interview with a faculty committee (in person or via zoom).

 - A package price of $5,000.00 will be charged for this program.
 A portion of this fee is designated as a training fee ($200.00 for exam preparation and $400.00 for the internship) Students will be responsible for purchasing their textbooks.

 - Financial aid will be available to qualifying students.
-All fees related to TExES exam fees and SBEC certification fees are not included as part of the program costs – students pay for their probationary and standard certificates
+All fees related to TExES exam fees and SBEC certification fees are not included as part of the program costs.
+Students are responsible for cost of probationary and standard certificates

-All coursework must be completed within 30 months of beginning the Alternative Certification program or students will be required to re-apply and possibly repeat course work according to current changes required by the Department or TEA.
+All coursework must be completed within 30 months of beginning the Alternative Certification program or students will be required to re-apply and possibly repeat course work according to current changes required by TEA.

-In order to support student success, ACP students are required to complete TEA state testing within 12 months of completing all coursework.
+In order to support student success, ACP students are required to complete Texas teacher certification testing within 12 months of completing all coursework.
 Students who fail to meet this deadline must complete an approved remediation program prior to testing approval.
 Remediation costs are the responsibility of the graduate.

 To maintain Program status students must: